soraasher/soraasher/README.md

-I'm very friendly, teehee! (dont trust) well, on normal occasions...
-I have lotsa moodswings, so when i say something uncomfortable and out of pocket, please tell me.
+I'm very friendly, teehee! (dont trust), on normal occasions... rarely have lotsa moodswings, so when i say something uncomfortable and out of pocket, please tell me.

 • Always quiet if I have nothing to talk about / randomly stops talking out of blue